-Additional program information and policies, including graduation and program completion requirements, can be found in the MA in Dietetics Student Handbook.
+Additional program information and policies, including graduation/program completion requirements and policy for credit for prior learning, can be found in the MA in Dietetics Student Handbook.

 Dual-Degree Option Available